Want To Know How to Really Irritate the Bankers?

 It even complains that the NCUA is studying how to keep credit union executive pay competitive without encouraging inappropriate risks.
 Do these bankers want less qualified people running credit unions?
 Is that safe for the banking community, as a whole, whatsoever?

 Still, a new field of membership challenge is in the offing: The Nebraska Bankers Association and the Nebraska Independent Community Bankers filed suit against Nebraska Department of Banking and MembersOwn Credit Union because of the credit union’s recently approved field of membership expansion.
 The DoB approved eight of the 13 counties for which the

 credit union applied.
 MembersOwn CEO Linda S. Carter was quoted as saying, “Five of these counties aren’t even served by a credit union.”

 The bankers want the decision overturned.
 “If they want to act like a bank, they should pay taxes like banks do,” Richard Baier, president/CEO of the Nebraska Bankers Association, was quoted as saying.

 MembersOwn CU has $100 million in assets and approximately 8,400 members.
-Sounds like a serious threat to me (eye roll)!
+Sounds like a really serious threat to me (eye roll)!
 I hope MembersOwn does become a serious threat to those competitors that focus on beating down the competition rather than lifting themselves up.
 Credit unions are the best banking option out there for most, if not all, consumers.
 Give ‘em heck!